On this page:

 4.6 For procedural fairness reasons, this final decision will be made by a delegate independent to R&E’s investigations and decision to issue the show cause letter.
 In reaching the decision the Inspector-General is guided by the Guidelines.

 4.7 If the Inspector-General decides to cancel the administrator’s registration or impose conditions on registration, the Inspector-General must give the administrator written notice of the decision and the reasons for it.

 4.8 Upon advice of any decision to cancel registration, the administrator is required to return their certificate of registration unless they have a reasonable excuse not to do so.
 Failure to do so is an offence.
 The administrator will not be entitled to a refund of all or part of any registration fee that has been paid.
 The administrator will not be entitled to re-apply for registration for a period of 10 years.

-5.1 If the administrator is dissatisfied with the Inspector-General’s decision to either declare them ineligible for breaches of duty, impose conditions on registration or cancel their registration, they may appeal to the Administrative Appeals Tribunal (AAT).
-An application to the AAT for a review of the Inspector-General’s decision must be in writing, must set out the reasons for the application and must be made within 28 days of the date the Inspector-General’s decision is received by the administrator.
-Full information about applications to the AAT can be obtained from the local AAT Registry or from the AAT website.
+5.1 If the administrator is dissatisfied with the Inspector-General’s decision to declare them ineligible for breaches of duty, impose conditions on registration or cancel their registration, they may appeal to the Administrative Appeals Tribunal.
+An application to the Tribunal for a review of the Inspector-General’s decision must be in writing, must set out the reasons for the application and must be made within 28 days of the date the Inspector-General’s decision is received by the administrator.
+Full information about applications to the Administrative Appeals Tribunal can be obtained from the AAT website.